OleHolmNielsen/Slurm_tools/pestat/README.md

         -d: Omit nodes with states: down drained
         -1: Default: Only 1 line per node (unique nodes in multiple partitions are printed once only)
         -2: 2..N lines per node which participates in multiple partitions
+        -S: Job StartTime is printed after each jobid/user
         -E: Job EndTime is printed after each jobid/user
         -C: Color output is forced ON
         -c: Color output is forced OFF